boa74/Employee-Absence/README.md

 ## Note

-Please ensure that the input for the number of employees and the days abse
+Please ensure that the input for the number of employees and the days absence.